 Top 5 Will Drafting Tips

 So you have decided to write a Will.
 Excellent.
 That’s half the battle.
 Now that you have begun the process, there are several important considerations.
-Below are the top 5 Will drafting tips.
+Below are the Top 5 Will Drafting Tips for you to consider.

 Before you meet with your trusts and estates attorney to draft your Last Will and Testament, first take some time to think about the individual(s) that you would trust to handle your affairs after you die.
 Consider naming someone who is honest, responsible, good with his or her finances, and who you believe will follow your and the Court’s directions.